 If you have a red rash, bumps or blisters on your skin, you may have contact dermatitis.
 A consultation with Dr. Hicks-Graham will give you an accurate diagnosis, as well as her expertise in treatment options.

 Redness, irritation, bumps and rashes may be caused by contact dermatitis or another type of skin condition.
 If you are experiencing these symptoms or notice any changes in your skin, contact us to schedule a personal consultation with Dr. Hicks-Graham.The itching, bumps, blisters and irritation that are caused by contact dermatitis can be very uncomfortable.
 You may even spread the allergen to surrounding skin and worsen the symptoms.
-Board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Columbus and Upper Arlington area understand the trigger for their contact dermatitis and find effective treatments for the symptoms.
+Board-certified dermatologist Dr. Shari Hicks-Graham helps people in the Greater Columbus area understand the trigger for their contact dermatitis and find effective treatments for the symptoms.